GShaig/ShortURL/README.rst

 Short URL
 =====

-ShortURL is a Django app to shorten extra long web URLs.
+ShortURL is a URL shortener app built in Python by Shaig Gafarli.
 Short URLs will make your sharing experience enjoyable!

+Using instructions:
+First time users need to sign up to the webpage with their emails in order to use the service.
+There is no limit for URL shortening.
+After you're done, you can logout by clicking on 'Sign Out' button.
+This will direct you to the home page.

+Django framework was used to develop this app.
+Back-end: Python
+Front-end: HTML, CSS & Javascript

 Detailed documentation is in the "docs" directory.